 With your prospecting time, it’s important to invest in the areas that are going to give you the biggest return.
 We know that cold calling has less than 5% chance of success and therefore I’d guide you towards thinking about personalised messages that talk around issues and problems that the customer might be facing, to get your chance of success up towards around 25%.

-Best of all is warm referrals.
-This is a case of making sure we’ve got customers or prospects, friends or family who are willing to refer us to other colleagues or organisations to increase our chance of success up to 70%.
+Best of all are warm referrals.
+This is ensuring we have got customers, prospects, friends or family who are willing to refer us to other colleagues or organisations; increasing our chance of success by up to 70%.